TheMisu/udemyWebDev/README.md

 <br/>

 # Task descriptions:
+- Introduction to HTML
     - 2.1 - This task deals with the different types of headings available in HTML (such as h1, h2 and so on...)
     - 2.2 - This task deals with the paragraph tag
+    - 2.3 - This task deals with the void elements (such as br and hr)